Maternal & Child Health Service

 A program offered to all new parents in Hobsons Bay

 Baby Makes 3 is a program that promotes equal and respectful relationships between parents during transition to parenthood.
 It does this by increasing the capacity of first time parents to build equal and respectful relationships in response to the lifestyle and relationship changes that follow the birth of a child.
 The program consists of three evening sessions, each of two hours.
-Mums, Dads and their baby should attend.
-Light refreshments are provided.
+Parents and their baby should attend.
 The sessions are provided by two group leaders - a male and a female.
-Parents may attend to their baby whenever they need to and facilities are provided for this.
-Sometimes the large group breaks into two smaller groups for further discussions.
-Parents who have participated in the program report it to be both interesting and worthwhile, and find the group confirms that they are not alone in the challenges they face.
 Topics that are covered over the three sessions include:

 - becoming a parent for the first time